numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 ## sum pipeline using sliding window
 This is a simple reduce pipeline that just does summation (sum of numbers) but uses sliding window.
 The snippet for the reduce vertex is as follows.
-[7-reduce-sliding-window.yaml](https://github.com/numaproj/numaflow/blob/main/examples/examples/7-reduce-sliding-window.yaml) has the complete pipeline definition

 ![plot](../../../assets/simple-reduce.png)